mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 We will use the [TensorFlow Recommenders using rich features example](https://www.tensorflow.org/recommenders/examples/deep_recommenders).
 For the following overview discussion, you may want to either open this link to read this example or open the alternative [Google Colab example link](https://colab.research.google.com/github/tensorflow/recommenders/blob/main/docs/examples/deep_recommenders.ipynb) to run the example on Colab.
 For our discussion, I will use short code snippets and use one screenshot of the example in Colab so you can optionally just follow along without opening either link for now.

-The TF recommenders example starts with reading the [Movie Lens](https://grouplens.org/datasets/movielens/) dataset using the TensorFlow Data libray:
+The TF recommenders example starts with reading the [Movie Lens](https://grouplens.org/datasets/movielens/) dataset using the TensorFlow Data library:

 ```python
 import tensorflow_datasets as tfds